keelancook/missions-center/for-students/mission-trips/application-checklist.md

 - [ ] Student ID
 - [ ] Date of Birth
 - [ ] Citizenship
+- [ ] Real ID (For those going on a domestic trip who do not have a passport)
-- [ ] Passport Number, Country, Photo, and Expiration Date (If an international trip only)
+- [ ] Passport Number, Country, Photo, and Expiration Date (If an international trip, or if you do not have a Real ID for a domestic trip)
+    - [ ] You will You will need to upload a photo of your passport!
+Make sure you have this file available.
 - [ ] Medical Conditions
 - [ ] Why do you want to go on the trip?
 Have you ever been on a mission trip?
 - [ ] Emergency Contact Information (Name, Relationship, Number, and Email)